2020 Miami Marlins season

-The 2020 Miami Marlins season was the 28th season for the Major League Baseball (MLB) franchise in the National League and the 9th as the "Miami" Marlins.
-The Marlins played their home games at Marlins Park as members of the National League East Division.
+The 2020 Miami Marlins season was the 28th season for the Major League Baseball (MLB) franchise in the National League and the ninth as the "Miami" Marlins.
+The Marlins played their home games at Marlins Park as members of the National League East.
 On September 25, with a 4–3 victory in 10 innings against the New York Yankees, the Marlins secured second place in the NL East, clinching their first playoff berth since 2003.
-Although they did not improve upon their win-total from the previous year (partially due to the pandemic), they still made the playoffs in the 60-game season.
+The team dramatically improved its winning percentage from the previous year (.352 to .517) and made the playoffs in the 60-game season.
 The Marlins became just the second team in MLB history to reach the postseason the season after losing at least 100 games, joining the 2017 Minnesota Twins.
-They subsequently swept the Chicago Cubs in the Wild Card Series before losing in a three-game sweep to the Atlanta Braves in the Division Series, marking their first postseason series loss in franchise history.
+They subsequently swept the Chicago Cubs in the NLWCS before losing in a three-game sweep to the Atlanta Braves in the NLDS, marking their first postseason series loss in franchise history.

 On March 12, 2020, MLB announced that because of the ongoing COVID-19 pandemic, the start of the regular season would be delayed by at least two weeks in addition to the remainder of spring training being cancelled.
 Four days later, it was announced that the start of the season would be pushed back indefinitely due to the recommendation made by the CDC to restrict events of more than 50 people for eight weeks.
 On June 23, commissioner Rob Manfred unilaterally implemented a 60-game season.
 Players reported to training camps on July 1 in order to resume spring training and prepare for a July 24 Opening Day.

+Offseason

+On January 6, 2020, outfielder Corey Dickerson signed a two-year, $17.5 million contract with the Marlins.

 Regular season

-On April 28–30, the Marlins were supposed to play against the New York Mets in the Puerto Rico Series in San Juan.
-But due to the pandemic, MLB cancelled the Series.
+From April 28–30, the Marlins were supposed to play against the New York Mets in the Puerto Rico Series in San Juan.
+But due to the pandemic, the series was cancelled.